3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 $$ E = T \oplus K $$
 $$ T = E \oplus K $$

-So, returning to the function, what does our understanding of how XOR works and its decryption tell us?
+So, returning to the function, what does our understanding of how XOR operation works and its decryption tell us?
 It indicates that this function does not encrypt the input buffer with XOR; rather, it **decrypts** it.
 As we can see, the function is used with the argument `a3 = 1`, meaning it performs the XOR operation on the input buffer.
-After this, it takes the physical address, which is passed to the read function, proving that it is indeed decrypting.
+After this, it takes the physical address, which is passed to the read function, proving that it is decrypting.
 If it were encrypting, the address it read would be invalid.

 Now, let's see what the function does next: